-In recent days, I’ve had a real pause about whether or not we should continue our tradition.
-Is it safe to leave May Baskets?
-Should we just let this May Day go?
-Then, this morning, I watched the video that our elementary school principal circulates each day.
+One morning in late April, 2020, though, I was feeling ambivalent about May Day (and generally overwhelmed by the state of the world).
+Then I watched the video that our elementary school principal circulates each day.
 He shared the following quote from the 14th Dalai Lama submitted by a 5th grader, and it kicked me into May Day action:

 Be kind whenever possible.
 It is always possible.

-Please continue to stay safe, but join us in celebrating May Day today or over this weekend, showing kindness to those around you.
+Join us in celebrating May Day and showing kindness to those around you today.
 Here are five quick ideas.
-Please share yours, too!

-We’re going to create jars full of cut flowers from the yard to leave six feet from our neighbors’ doorsteps.
-It may be hard to pull this off where you live, so adapt or adjust as needed.
+Fill jars with cut flowers from the yard and leave them on your neighbors’ doorsteps.
+If it’s hard to pull this off where you live, adapt or adjust as needed.
 Check out our quick how-to for more on May Baskets.

 Put some flowers on the stoop, in your window or along your sidewalk with a “Happy May Day” sign.
 Even if only one person sees it as they stroll, bike or drive by, you’ve spread happiness and kindness.
 Spark empathy by talking with kids about what people may think, feel and do when they see your display.